SrivishnuR/srivishnur.github.io/_posts/2023-03-03-autocomplete.md

 The nodes are states, while the edges are labeled with a token (called atomic transitions) or ε (called epsilon transitions).
 Epsilon transitions are added to aid in the programmatic generation of state machines and are meant to be skipped (any state machine with epsilon transitions can be turned into a functionally equivalent state machine without them).

 Let’s say we wanted code completion for the string “[id1”.
-Sending this to the lexer would spit out the token array [LBRACKET, ID].
+Sending this to the lexer would spit out the token array `[LBRACKET, ID]`.
 Now we walk the ARTN with this array of tokens.

 1. We start at state 0 and skip to state 4 due to the epsilon transition.
-2. We consume the first token (LBRACKET) to progress to state 8.
-Our token array is now [ID].
+2. We consume the first token (`LBRACKET`) to progress to state 8.
+Our token array is now `[ID]`.
-3. At state 8, we have two branches – the left branch that enters the identifier rule and epsilon skips to state 14, and the right branch that epsilon skips to state 11.
+3. At state 8, we have two branches – the left branch that enters the `identifier` rule and epsilon skips to state 14, and the right branch that epsilon skips to state 11.
-	* At state 11, our token array is not empty, and the outgoing edge, RBRACKET, does not match the token in the token array, ID.
+	* At state 11, our token array is not empty, and the outgoing edge, `RBRACKET`, does not match the token in the token array, `ID`.
 As a result, this is not a valid end node, and this branch is terminated.
-	* At state 14, we consume the last token in the array, ID, and move to state 15.
+	* At state 14, we consume the last token in the array, `ID`, and move to state 15.
 Since we have no tokens left in our array, we add state 15 to our set of end nodes.

 Now, we look at our set of end nodes and collect all the tokens associated with the outgoing atomic transitions, skipping through the epsilon transitions.
-Since our set of end nodes only contains state 15, we get the list [COMMA].
+Since our set of end nodes only contains state 15, we get the list `[COMMA]`.
 We can then map this array of tokens to user friendly strings, and voila, we (almost) have code completion!

 Why almost?
-Well, what user friendly string do we map to if one of our code completion options is ID (e.g. if our input is “[“)?
+Well, what user friendly string do we map to if one of our code completion options is `ID` (e.g. if our input is “[“)?
 In our toy language, we might have a list of valid ids we could suggest here, but with a non-trivial language, here is where we have to deal with scoping.
 Let’s use an example in javascript to highlight this.

 ```
 let globalVar = true